prashant290605/Player-Tracking/README.md

 ├── setup_and_run.bat              # One-click setup and execution script
 ├── 15sec_input_720p.mp4           # Input video (15 seconds, 720p)
-├── requirements.txt               # Python dependencies (used by the bat file) ├── python-installer.exe           # Bundled Python installer (if Python is missing) ├── README.md                      # Setup and usage instructions
+├── requirements.txt               # Python dependencies (used by the bat file) ├── README.md                      # Setup and usage instructions
 ├── output/                        # Auto-created folder for outputs (video + CSV) └── (best.pt will be auto-downloaded)